Rat Terrier

 Finding a Rat Terrier to Adopt

-With a typical weight of 10-25 lbs and lifespan of 12-18 yrs, the Rat Terrier requires thoughtful care tailored to their specific breed characteristics.
+Plan on 10-25 lbs and 12-18 yrs of life with a Rat Terrier, and plan on the breed's temperament and health profile being specific enough that deliberate attention to both is the baseline.
 Originally bred as a tenacious vermin hunter, the Rat Terrier brings centuries of selective breeding into the modern home.

 Breed-Specific Rescues